ipashchenko/frb_old/README.md

 FRB
 =====

-## Searching FRB in auto-spectral data
+## Searching FRB in auto-spectral data [OUTDATED]

 frb - tool used to search Fast Radio Bursts in auto-spectral data

+Up-to-date version will be released soon

 ## Requirements: